IsaacDSC/IsaacDSC/README.md

 I'm Software Engineer and love architecture the software and software intelligence, tests automatizateds, developing the software, deploy, in others.

-- 🔭 I am currently working on Tm1/Oli.
-- 🌱 I am currently learning Golang.
 - 👯 I am looking to collaborate on Architectures the software and development the softwares.
 - 🤔 Curiosity: Nonconformist, willing to always change, and very curious.
-- 📚 Golang, Architectures, IA, among others ...
+- 📚 MBA - Solution Architecture
 - 🧑🏻‍🚀 The impossible is just a matter of opinion.
-- 😄 I like Golang, Nodejs, Elixir, Architectures among others...
+- 😄 I like Rust, Golang, Nodejs, Architectures among others...
 - ⚡ I like of many challenges all the time.
-- 😡 I hate repetitive because I have a culture of automation.
+- 😡 I hate repetitive jobs because I have a culture of automation.

 <hr>

 ### Experiences

+- Developement Backend
+  - API Rest, WebSocket, Pulling, GraphQL, GRPC.
+- Implementation Infrastruture
+  - Nomad, AWS, OnPremise, Infra as Code.
 - Development the hub integrations
 - Development the system produces and consumer queues
 - Development the server websocket
 - Development the systems
 - Using differences types database
   - Mysql, Postgres, Redis, Mongodb, Dynamo, SqlServer ,Cassandra.
-- Development services TDD/BDD
+- Development services TDD/BDD/DDD